benresonance-star/Task-Checker/specification.md

 - **Time Recording**: Automatically records exact time taken if a timer was used.
 - **Active Focus Tracking**: Selected tasks feature a **high-saturation focus ring (4px)** and a pulsing outline when multiple users are present.

-### Progressive Focus Queue (v1.12.10)
+### Progressive Focus Queue (v1.13.44)
 To reduce visual cognitive load, the "My Session" sidebar uses a tiered visibility strategy:
-1.  **IN FOCUS**: Exactly one active task or note being executed.
+1.  **Top-Driven Focus**: Exactly one active task or note is "In Focus" at the top of the queue.
+The active focus automatically advances to the next uncompleted task as items are finished.
-2.  **NEXT UP**: The next items in the queue.
+2.  **Focus Queue**: The next items in the playlist.
-    - **Standard Mode**: Displays the top 2 items when a task is in focus.
+    - **Standard Mode**: Displays the next 2 uncompleted items.
     - **Planning Mirror Mode**: Automatically expands to show the top **3 items** if NO task is currently active.
-This mirrors the **Session Sprint Staging** area in the Home Planner for a consistent 1:1 planning experience.
+This mirrors the **Session Sprint Staging** area in the Home Planner.
-3.  **LATER QUEUE**: All remaining items in the session, hidden behind a "Reveal More" button to maintain a clean workspace.
+3.  **Later Queue**: All remaining uncompleted items, hidden behind a "Reveal More" button.
+4.  **Winning Ledger (Victory Protocol)**: A dedicated, ghosted section for completed tasks.
+    - **Celebratory Styling**: Items feature a strikethrough, lowered opacity, and a **Trophy icon**.
+    - **Persistent Record**: Tasks remain in the ledger with a `completedAt` timestamp, allowing for end-of-day review and reset.
+    - **Management**: Admins/Users can "Revert" (un-complete) or "Clear" (remove from session) tasks directly from the ledger.

 ### 7. Branding & Live Style System
 - **Branding Console**: A floating, draggable, and resizable HUD available to admins.
 It features a **"Draft Mode" workflow** where stylistic changes (colors, radii) are applied locally for real-time exploration but are only persisted to Firestore when explicitly saved via "Save as Workspace Default" or by overwriting an existing snapshot.